hollyyfc/project-1-r_mageddon/proposal/proposal.md

 Answering the second question will involve a series of visualizations.
-After filtering our data for just election years, we will create word clouds for ad titles and ad captions to see if there are any particular words that appear more frequently then others.
+After filtering our data for just election years, we will create word clouds for ad `title` and ad `description` to see if there are any particular words that appear more frequently then others.
 We will complement this by adding a bar graph to show the count of the most prominent characteristics of these ads.
 Then, we will repeat the process for non-election years and compare our results to note any differences.
 We also intend on either creating new variables or summarizing existing variables to account for the fact that there are more non-election years than election years in the dataset.